RKalensky/intellias-react/README.md

 2. Caching requests.
 3. Show small image thumbnail preview on product card while loading images.
 4. Use components styles (index.css) as css modules.
 5. Migrate mock data in json to DB.
-(Stored on server)
+(Stored on server).
+6. Scroll to top button for mobile devices on home page.

 ## Available Scripts